Airport Quiz Questions:

 (b) Asia

-Question: What airport is CLT?
+What Airport is CLT?

 (a) Cedar City Regional Airport